Here's How The New AirPods Stack Up To The Originals

 How Much They Cost

-If you're just now jumping on the AirPod bandwagon, you're in luck — the new AirPods are being sold for £159, the same price as their predecessors.
-If, however, you just want the wireless charging case, you can get that for £79 to use with your first-generation AirPods.
-And if you want to upgrade both your AirPods and case, the combo goes for £199.
+If you're just now jumping on the AirPod bandwagon, you're in luck — the new AirPods are being sold for $219, the same price as their predecessors.
+If, however, you just want the wireless charging case, you can get that for $99 to use with your first-generation AirPods.
+And if you want to upgrade both your AirPods and case, the combo goes for $269.
+Apple also just released another wireless headphone option via its Beats line: PowerBeats Pro, which have the same H1 chip as the new AirPods and retail for $329.95.
+They offer better battery life and a more comfortable fit around the ear, though they don't yet support wireless charging.

 Advertisement